 Applications may be refused for a number of different reasons.
 The reasons for your application refusal will be included in the letter we send you.

 I don't want to go ahead with the exchange anymore.
 Can I withdraw?

 If you would like to refuse before the welcome (sign up) meeting, you'll need to let us know in writing that you'd like to withdraw from the exchange process.
 It's important to make sure that before the welcome meeting you're sure of your decision.
 Once you've signed for your property you're legally obligated to continue the exchange.

 Housing to Health

 Who is eligible for Housing to Health?

 The service has some set criteria.
 Visit the Housing to Health page for more information.

 I’m working with a patient and would like to refer them to Housing to Health.
 How do I do it?

 You must have the patient’s consent before you refer them to us.
-Once you have it, you can refer by email or by calling us on 0115 746 9786.
+Once you have it, you can refer them by completing an online referral form.

 Do you need to be a medical or social professional to refer to the service?